mihaicristianfarcas/adso/README.md

 ## Usage

-- **Create a document**: Click the "+ New Page" button in the sidebar
+- **Create a document**: Click the "+ New Document" button in the sidebar
 - **Edit content**: Click on any document to open the editor
 - **Add cover image**: Use the cover image tool in the editor toolbar
 - **Customize icon**: Click the icon picker to change document icons
 - **Publish your work**: Use the "Publish" button to share your work easily via the provided preview link
+- **Chat with Adso**: Ask your AI assistant what you wish to know about the document
 - **Toggle theme**: Use the theme toggle in the navbar

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License